Advice for Parents When Your Child Leaves for College

 Campus Safety

-University of Bridgeport received the national Jeanne Clery Campus Safety Award for going above and beyond to make UB safer for students and staff.
+Our commitment to safety has been recognized nationally.
+UB received the Jeanne Clery Campus Safety Award for going above and beyond in protecting our students and staff.

 My daughter graduated from UB and had a wonderful experience.
-She always felt safe on-campus.
-Her experience made me take a leap of faith and go back to school.
+Her experience made me take a leap of faith and go back to school to earn my Ed.D.
 Now I have two amazing experiences at UB, as a parent and a student.

 Ready to apply?